meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 ## Notes
 {:style="display: initial"}

-*   This post is based on [a seminar paper][paper] in which you can find some more details and a list of sources.
+*   This article is based on [a seminar paper][paper] in which you can find some more details and a list of sources.
 The TeX files, full source code of all utilized microbenchmarks, and [a makefile][makefile] that automates running them and builds the PDF are all [available on GitHub][repo].
+*   If you found this article helpful or otherwise worthwhile and want to say thanks, one way you can do so is by [buying me a coffee](https://www.buymeacoffee.com/meribold).

 [paper]: /assets/cache-paper.pdf
 [repo]: https://github.com/meribold/cache-seminar-paper